mauri870/cryptofile/README.md

 # Cryptofile

-Encrypt or decrypt files using AES-256 or AES-128
+Encrypt or decrypt files using AES-256-CFB, AES-192-CFB AES-128-CFB

 > Caution when using with the -delete flag, if you miss the key used for encrypt your file probably you never decrypt it